Propane Safety If you have an gas leak emergency, do not email. Call our office or dial 911.

 - Call us and alert the fire department from a neighbor’s phone, or get far enough away from your home and call us on your cell phone.
 Remember to tell the customer service representative what phone number you can be reached at.

 We’ll be glad to show you ways to save money and make life easier with Clyde S. Walton as your propane supplier.
-Simply fill out the form below and a representative will contact you.
+Simply fill out the form here, and a Walton team member will contact you.